-French is the official language of France and 40 other countries all over the world.
-It is spoken by approximately 300 million speakers and it is the sixth most spoken language in the world.
-Out of the 300 million speakers, 77.2 million are first-language speakers*.
-In addition to French, the residents of France speak about 80 different dialects, which are officially part of the country’s cultural heritage.
+French is the official language of France.
+It is spoken by approximately 300 million speakers and is the sixth most spoken language in the world.
+Out of the 300 million speakers, 77.2 million are first-language speakers.
+More than 80 different dialects exist, which are officially part of the country’s cultural heritage.
 Moreover, there is a small region in the Pyrenees, where Basque is spoken.

 French is a Latin language and part of the “Union Latine”.

 - The French sound system contains 16 distinct vowels, twelve oral vowels and four nasal vowels.